 - Stealing a vehicle to use for means of escaping the scene of another crime

 - Breaking into a vehicle in an Los Angeles neighborhood with the intention to take it out for a spin with a few buddies.
 Offender(s) may likely be charged with Joyriding under Vehicle Code 10851 VC.

 Offenders charged with Grand Theft Auto PC 487 (d)(1) may very likely face the charge as a felony conviction. usually charged as a felony, which generally carries a potential jail sentence of two (2) years or three (3) years or sixteen 16 months.

 While, on the other side of the spectrum, first time offense for defendants facing Unlawful Taking of a Vehicle or “Joyriding” under Vehicle Code 10851 VC may be charged as a misdemeanor with other potential penalties such as:

 - Paying fine of up to five thousand dollars ($5,000) and/or

 - Prison sentence in the county jail for up to one (1) year.

 An experienced Los Angeles criminal defense attorney specializing in theft crimes may be able to reduced or dismiss you vehicle theft charges.
 If you are facing vehicle theft charges it is imperative you speak with a Los Angeles criminal defense attorney and preserve your case.
-Call our office and schedule a free consultation with our lawyers in Glendale, Los Angeles County, CA. Our attorneys will explain the criminal justice process, be there for you every step of the way, and advise you on various defense options available such as:
+Call our office and schedule a free consultation with our experienced lawyers at KAASS Law.
+We will explain the criminal justice process, be there for you every step of the way, and advise you on various defense options available such as: